 "What if it's not a choice?
 This is no game Helena.
 MacPherson is dangerous.
 What if I lose you?"

-Understanding settled over the Captain's features, but she had no real reply.
+Understanding dawned on Helena's features, but she had no real reply.
 There was none to be given.
 All Warehouse Agents understood the danger of the world, perhaps more so than most for they were faced with mortality every day.
 Instead of replying then, Helena merely stepped forward and wrapped her arms around Myka, hugging her fiercely.
-The Agent returned the embrace and the blanket fell to the flagstones, forgotten.
+Myka returned the embrace and the blanket fell to the flagstones, forgotten.

-"I can only promise I won't go without one hell of a fight my darling.
+"I can only promise I won't go without one hell of a fight.
 You know as well as I that is all any of us can promise."

 "I know.
-But I've never been afraid before," Myka finally admitted.
+But I've never been afraid of losing anyone like this before," Myka finally admitted.

-"Nor have I, darling.
+"Nor have I, Myka.
 Nor have I. We can but make the most of the time we have."

 It took a moment, but Myka gave a soft huff of laughter.
 "You're just trying to have your way with me again aren't you Captain Wells."